Wayne Wobcke is an Associate Professor in the School of Computer Science and Engineering

 personal assistants, data mining and recommender systems).

-He currently works with Data to Decisions CRC, where he leads a multi-disciplinary team of data scientists and social scientists, with the aim of researching (i) efficient methods for extracting information from high velocity streams of rich text data (such as social media and news feeds), (ii) methods for combining information from multiple asynchronous data streams to build up a knowledge graph of information about entities, places and events, and (iii) using insights from social science to build and evaluate predictive models for events of interest to intelligence analysts.
+He recently worked with Data to Decisions CRC, leading a multi-disciplinary team of data scientists and social scientists, with the aim of researching: (i) efficient methods for extracting information from high velocity streams of rich text data (such as social media and news feeds), (ii) methods for combining information from multiple asynchronous data streams to build up a knowledge base of information about entities, places and events, (iii) using insights from social science to build and evaluate predictive models for events of interest to analysts, and (iv) methods to determine sentiment and stance (orientation towards political issues) from social media posts.